Adi-204/Blockchain-Drive/README.md

-# Blockchain Drive: Securing Data on the Ethereum & IPFS
+# SecureCloud Drive: Securing Data on the Ethereum & IPFS

-Welcome to Blockchain Drive, a decentralized data storage solution that leverages the power of Ethereum and IPFS to securely store and manage your data.
+Welcome to SecureCloud, a decentralized data storage solution that leverages the power of Ethereum and IPFS to securely store and manage your data.

 ## Features

-- **MetaMask Integration**: Seamlessly connect your MetaMask wallet to the Blockchain Drive application.
+- **MetaMask Integration**: Seamlessly connect your MetaMask wallet to the SecureCloud application.

 - **File Upload to IPFS**: Select and upload your files, which are securely stored on IPFS via Pinata.